Carving

 shellcabs_primed.jpg (168937 bytes)

 32" Wide basswood turning being laid out and carved into a cupboard shell.
 These two shells were carved for G.J.W.
 Spykman, Cabinetmakers from Keene, NH.
 Gary's website is at: http://www.gjwspykman.com/ .
 These two shells were actually one unit to start.
-They were turned into a bowl shape on a real big lathe and then separated into two halves.
+They were turned into a bowl shape on a large, patternmakers lathe and then separated into two halves.
 The shells were carved out of these two pieces.

 The last four pictures show the shells in their cabinets both bare and primed.